-In the twelve years of growth, I’ve watched many babywearing and natural parenting stores rise and fall.
-Keeping your doors open as a small retail can be a huge challenge, and it’s sad to me when I see a really viable and valuable resource close its doors because those in the local community are spending their money at big boxes and online instead of ensuring the store can pay its rent and staff.
-Therefore, I read a lot about natural parenting stores and showrooming and I struggle with how to be a brand that supports the amazing people doing education and connecting in their communities.
+In twelve years of growth, I’ve watched many babywearing and natural parenting stores rise and fall.
+Keeping the doors open as a small retailer can be a huge challenge, and it’s sad to me when I see a viable and valuable resource close its doors because those in the local community don’t understand how showrooming puts small local resources out of business.
+Therefore, I read a lot about preventing showrooming in natural parenting stores and at other independent retailers.
+Wrapsody strives to be a brand that supports the amazing people doing education and connecting in their communities.

 First of all, if you’re a consumer, consider the worth of your local community resources.
-It can be difficult to pay what are often higher prices at small local shops, but the main reason that big boxes can charge less is that they pay their staff less, they offer them less training, and there is nobody in their diapering and baby carrier aisle helping you choose what’s best for you and your baby.
-They also buy huge amounts of merchandise at a time and bargain with manufacturers for lower prices, sometimes offering look alike products but at lower quality (for instance: Target carries Aden and Anais blankets, but last I knew, they were 9 square inches smaller than boutique blankets of the same brand).
+It can be difficult to pay what are often higher prices at small local shops, but the main reason that department stores and especially online superstores can charge less is that they pay their staff less, they offer them less training, and there is nobody in their diapering and baby carrier aisle helping you choose what’s best for you and your baby.
+They also buy huge amounts of merchandise at a time and bargain with manufacturers for lower prices, sometimes offering look-alike products but at lower quality (for instance: Target carries Aden and Anais blankets, but last I knew, they were 9 square inches smaller than boutique blankets of the same brand).

 Also, for all their massive aisles of inventory, big boxes often don’t offer the same curated variety your local store will.